ayndqy/svelte-micro/README.md

 </Route>
 ```

-This code shows the capabilities of `svelte-micro`.
+This code shows the capabilities of `svelte-micro`